zepto-lang/zepto/wiki/IO in zepto.md

 atom of `stderr`.
 Calling color will change your outputs color.
 If you are done with the funkiness, call `color` again, this time either with no arguments or, if you want to make it more verbose `reset` or `none`.
+`escape-sequence` is a bit more general.
+You can provide it an integer and it will wrap a ANSI escape sequence around it.
+The above example will colorize your prompt red, for instance.

 **There is one major pitfall here:** Ports are buffered, so depending on how large the chunks you write are you might have to close it before